 Eric Clapton, B.B.King, Buddy Guy, and Muddy Waters all got plenty of miles out of their combo amps.
-This list of greats is just scratching the surface.
+This list of great combo amps for the Blues is just scratching the surface.
 The combo amp is the perfect partner for the blues guitarist, especially since they are most often easy to transport.
 Combo amps are usually lower wattage which means that you can drive them harder without turning your neighbours into enemies.
-Continue reading “What is the Best Guitar Combo Amplifier for Blues?”
+Continue reading “What are the Best Guitar Combo Amps for the Blues?”

 Vox has dusted off one of their flagship models for yet another reissue that offers a great blend of classic features and modern upgrades.
-The 12″ Celestion G12M Greenback speakers is probably the most notable improvement.
+The 12″ Celestion G12M Greenback speaker is probably the most notable improvement.
 You can expect some serious mids and tons of headroom from this speaker.
 As has been the case for many years, the “Normal” and “Top Boost” channels offer some variety for the overall voicing of the amp.
 Both of these channels share the master volume and “Tone Cut” controls.
 This is particularly cool because it means that the Tone Cut control operates on the power-amp level, not the pre-amp.
 The result is a true tone shaping of the overall amp voice, not the input.

 Continue reading “Vox Custom AC15C1”

-This amplifier is extremely well designed, well made and sounds fantastic.
+The Line 6 Vetta II is extremely well designed, well made and sounds fantastic.
 At 150 Watts, there is more than enough volume and headroom.
-Whether you plan to use the Vetta II for live performance or recording, the feature set provides plenty of tools that allow you to sculpt your sound as you wish.
+Whether you plan to use the Vetta II for live performance or recording, the feature set provides plenty of tools for you to sculpt your sound as you wish.

-The Vetta II is literally two amplifiers in one.
-At first glance, one might say: “Well, it’s just a stereo amplifier”, and this is true.
+The Line 6 Vetta II is literally two amplifiers in one.
+At first glance, one might say: “Well, it’s just a stereo amplifier,” and this is true.
 But more importantly, it is designed so that you can have two completely different sounds going on at once.
 Of course, you’d probably choose two sounds that are somewhat alike, but in theory, you could have a clean Fender Twin sound and a cranked Marshall Plexi tone combined into one.
 The combined sounds become one named and saved preset.
 This is amazing.
 Just imagine all the possibilities.